btomwhitehead/terraform-notes/resources.md

 }
 ```

+The arguments are:
 - `destination`: The destination path to write to on the remote system.
 - `source`: The source file or directory.
 Specify it either relative to the current working directory or as an absolute path.
 - `content`: The direct content to copy on the destination.

+One and only one of `source` and `content` is required.